-There is a one-to-one relation between the port and the interface: Only one port can bind to an existing interface, and there must be a port that binds to the interface for the interface to become functional (see figure 49).
+There is a one-to-one relation between the port and the interface: Only one port can bind to an existing interface, and there must be a port that binds to the interface for the interface to become functional (see figure 55).

 An ISDN interface can encapsulate user and network side of the following protocols: DSS1, NI2, NTT.
 The settings are automatically taken from the port that binds to the interface, and changes on the port are automatically reflected on the interface.
-See chapter 35, "ISDN port configuration" on page 454 for details.

-Figure 49.
+Figure 55.
 ISDN interfaces on the CS context